 How much money do you have to spend on the room?
 This will have a major impact on what you can do, such as the quality or amount of furniture and decorating items you can afford to buy.
-There are ways you may be able to economise, however – can you reuse existing furniture, or remake it, such as by re-covering couches or cushions?
-Are there decorational items that you could relocate from other areas of the house?
+There are ways you may be able to economise.
+For example, can you reuse existing furniture, or remake it, such as by re-covering couches or cushions?
+Are there items that you could relocate from other areas of the house?
 Could you source items from thrift stores or family and friends?

 It could be a good idea at this stage to draw a rough plan of the room without furniture, noting down fixed items such as walls, light, powerpoints and light switches.
 Mark on the plan other spatial considerations, such as where your walkways to other areas will go, or where there needs to be room left for a door to open.